illinois-cs241/assignment-docs/shell.md

 #### Keeping History

-Your shell should store the command that was just executed, so the user can repeat it later if they wish.
+Your shell should store the command that the user entered, so the user can repeat it later if they wish.
 Every command should be stored unless otherwise noted.
 A vector may be useful here.

 #### Backgrounding
 An _external_ command suffixed with `&` should be run in the background.
 In other words, the shell should be ready to take the next command before the given command has finished running.
 There is no limit on the number of background processes you can have running at one time (aside from any limits set by the system).